alexmackey/HackTheCat/readme.md

-# Hackthecat - Better defence through learning offense
+# Hackthecat - Better Defence Through Learning Offense
 Hackthecat is a vulnerable node express/mysql app intended for teaching, demonstrating and practicing common security issues and defensive techniques.

 ![HackTheCat Logo](web/assets/images/hackTheCatLogo.png?raw=true "HackTheCat Logo")

-AppSec is generally not taught well (if at all) and we can write better, more secure applications if we understand the approaches and techniques attackers will use to exploit our solutions.
-This sample application allows you to play with various offensive techniques and then defend against these attacks.
+AppSec is generally not taught well (if at all) and we can write better, more secure applications if we understand the approaches and techniques attackers will use to exploit solutions.
+This sample application allows you to attack (and fix up) various common issues.

-This is also a good practice application for those studying for security certifications such as Offensive Security's [OSCP](https://www.offensive-security.com/pwk-oscp/), [AWAE - Advanced Web Attacks and Exploitation](https://www.offensive-security.com/learn-one/awaeoswe/).
+This is also a good practice application for those studying for security certifications such as Offensive Security's [OSCP](https://www.offensive-security.com/pwk-oscp/) or [AWAE](https://www.offensive-security.com/learn-one/awaeoswe/).

 ## IMPORTANT READ ME FIRST